Outreach (School Workshops)

 We offer three 60min workshops that we bring to schools.
 Each workshop is tied to a different topic in the KS2 Science curriculum.
 All sessions begin with a short presentation followed by a small investigation/experiment for pupils to carry out in class.
 The workshops on offer are;

-Electricity – Pupils learn about how Benjamin Franklin became known as the Newton of Electricity and his famous Key and Kite experiment.
-The class will then be able to conduct some electrical experiments themselves using balloons to create, observe and demonstrate the effects of static electricity.
+Electricity – Pupils learn about Franklin’s advancements in the field of Science and his work on Electricity, including his famous Key and Kite experiment.
+The class will then conduct their very own experiments using balloons to create, observe and demonstrate the effects of static electricity.

 The Human Body – Pupils learn about the history of the bones that were discovered in the Benjamin Franklin House basement and their role in the history of medicine.
 Pupils will focus on the human skeleton to successfully identify the major bones of the body.
-To consolidate their learning, each pupil will then create their own diagram diagram using cotton swaps and lots of glue!
+To consolidate their learning, each pupil will then create their own diagram of the human skeleton to take home or go on display in the classroom!

 All materials will be provided by Benjamin Franklin House.